 The Castle offers lunch, afternoon tea and dinner for guests and visitors.
 Lunch is a three-course meal.
 Afternoon tea can be held either in the castle or on the grounds.

 Dinner is a six-course extravaganza!
 Amazingly it changes every night.
-It is filled with treats including canapes and palate cleansers and petite fours and many other taste sensations.
+Dinner at Glenapp Castle is filled with treats including canapes and palate cleansers and petite fours and many other taste sensations.
 The evening I was there I enjoyed an amazing white onion, leek and thyme veloute which was mostly sourced from the grounds of the castle.
 The local Girvan lamb was also delicious.

-The castle also has a charming tea shop.
+Glenapp Castle also has a charming tea shop.
 If you’re not able to make a full meal you can pop in and visit, have a look at the grounds and get a taste of castle life.
+This is one of the loveliest places to go in Ayrshire.

 Culzean Castle is big!
-Again, the size of the grounds of this castle is quite staggering.
+The size of the grounds of this castle is quite staggering.
 It will take several minutes to drive through from the entrance to the parking area.
 Once out of the parking area there is a large complex with the Home Farm Restaurant.
-There are 40 buildings across the estate!
+There are 40 buildings across the Culzean Castle estate!

-There are then a couple of paths you can follow to the castle itself.
+There are then a couple of paths you can follow to Culzean castle itself.
 There are castle tours – don’t miss the knife collection!
+Culzean Castle is one of the best days out in Ayrshire.

 There is a lovely little cafe just to the side of the castle with outdoor seating.